May 21, 1944 cattle farmer Married 2

 Has it really been a half century since we graduated from high school?
 I have missed the last several reunions but will be there for this one.
 The "Big Five O." I look forward to seeing everyone at the party.

 I live in south Minneapolis, in a little house in a great neighborhood.
 No kids, two cats.
 Was married to Tony Stark for about 20 years.
 Not anymore.
 Worked at various jobs from applications analyst/project manager to assistant to the director at an art museum and lived in various places (Texas, Boston, Washington DC, Pittsburgh, England).
-Now doing part-time contract technical writing and freelance editing.
-I like the work and am not ready to retire yet.
+Retired from work in technical writing and editing.

-I like going to plays, movies, concerts, meals at interesting restaurants, reading good books, and trying to make my yard and garden look good.
+I like history, going to plays, movies, concerts, interesting restaurants, reading good books, and trying to make my yard and garden look good.

-Memories of growing up in Richfield: Crisp fall evenings at Spartan football games, strawberry pie at Nelson’s Restaurant, Pizza at the Fireside, movies at the Richfield theater.
-I’m looking forward to seeing you all at the reunion.
+Memories of growing up in Richfield: Crisp fall evenings at Spartan football games, strawberry pie at Nelson’s Restaurant, pizza at the Fireside, movies at the Richfield theater.